Ezekiel Dixon-Román, Ph.D.

 His work has been supported by the National Science Foundation, Spencer Foundation, William T. Grant Foundation, the American Educational Research Association, the Institute of Education Sciences, Educational Testing Service, and the Law School Admission Council, among others.

 At Penn's School of Social Policy and Practice, Dixon-Román is director of the Master of Science in Social Policy Program; chair of the Data Analytics for Social Policy Certificate of the Masters of Science in Social Policy Program; Director of the Institute in Critical Quantitative, Computational, & Mixed Methodologies; and leads the SP2-Aliadas en Cadena Initiative, which is an evaluation of the Venezuela based NGO’s flagship program that provides training and certification in information and communication technologies for vulnerable women.
+He also holds a secondary appointment at the Annenberg School for Communication.
 He is trained in the social sciences and psychometrics and was a Harold Gulliksen Psychometric Research Fellow at ETS and an Institute of Education Sciences Postdoctoral Fellow in the Institute for Policy Research at Northwestern University.

 - M.A., Fordham University, 2004